declanwatts97/code-institute-project-1/README.md

 ## Imagery

-All images were sourced from rightmove, with random houses being used to protect the anonymity or real users.
+All images were sourced from rightmove, with random houses being used to protect the anonymity of real users.

 ## Technologies Used